Privacy Policy

 - Conversation history and timestamps

-- Short factual statements about your farm extracted from your conversations (e.g. "150 dairy cows", "200 acres winter wheat", "silty clay soil")
+- Facts extracted from your conversations — short factual statements about your farm (e.g. "150 dairy cows", "200 acres winter wheat", "silty clay soil"), pulled out of what you tell the AI so it can use them in future answers

 Content Reports